UnofficialJuliaMirror/MirrorUpdater.jl/README.md

     </tbody>
 </table>

-MirrorUpdater is a Julia application that provides functionality for automatically mirroring Julia package repositories.
+MirrorUpdater.jl is a Julia application that provides functionality for automatically mirroring Julia package repositories.

-MirrorUpdater (and its sibling project, [BranchSnapshots](https://github.com/UnofficialJuliaMirrorSnapshots/BranchSnapshots.jl)) are used to maintain the
+MirrorUpdater.jl (and its sibling project, [Snapshots.jl](https://github.com/UnofficialJuliaMirrorSnapshots/Snapshots.jl)) are used to maintain the
 Julia package mirrors and snapshots hosted at:

 | | Mirrors | Snapshots |